ocaml/ocamlbuild/manual/manual.md

 your program's targets, and it will sort out when to insert the `-g` flag or not.

-To attach tags to your OCamlbuild targets, you write them in a `_tags` file.
+To attach tags to your OCamlbuild targets, you write them in an `_tags` file.
 Each line is of the form `foo: bar`. `bar` is a list of tags, and `foo` is a filter that determines to which targets `bar` applies.
 For example the `_tags` file